Hairity/simplePokemonAPI/README.md

-This is a simple pokemon API from https://pokeapi.co/ to play with RestfulAPI, useState and useEffect.
+This is a simple Pokemon API from https://pokeapi.co/ to play with RestfulAPI, useState and useEffect.

-It's basically a list of most pokemon names there is I do not know how many of them are there to be excact.
+It's basically a list of Pokemon names.
+I just used the name attribute for the simplicity.

 I just used the names to make a list of 20 on each page. (;